kon-foo/Obsidian-Translate-Inline/README.md

 - Possibility to trigger translation by hitting `enter` or `tab` within the square bracket.
 - More Translation Providers

 Addings more Translation Providers should be relatively easy, as the plugin is designed to be modular.
 If you are interested in adding a translation provider, have a look at an exisiting provider like [Google](src/providers/Google/provider.ts), implement the same interface and add it to the [provider factory](src/providers/factory.ts).
+Furthermore, update the README including the privacy policy of the new provider.

 ## Support Me!